 On August 1, 2017, the New York Times reported:

 “Documents show that Henry I. Miller asked Monsanto to draft an article for him that largely mirrored one that appeared under his name on Forbes’s website in 2015.
 Forbes removed the story from its website on Wednesday and said that it ended its relationship with Mr. Miller amid the revelations.”

 The emails between Miller and Monsanto’s Eric Sachs show how corporations and writers sometimes work together to promote corporate talking points in ways that are not disclosed to editors or the public.

-In the emails, Sachs asked Miller to write about the decision by the World Health Organization’s International Agency for Research on Cancer (IARC) to classify glyphosate as a probable human carcinogen.
+In the emails, Sachs asked Miller to write about the International Agency for Research on Cancer (IARC) on the cancer hazard of glyphosate.
 Miller replied, “I would be if I could start from a high-quality draft.”
 Sachs provided what he called a “still quite rough” draft, which he described to Miller as “a good start for your magic.”
 The draft appeared a few days later, largely unchanged, in this Forbes column that appeared under Miller’s name.

-Forbes also removed articles co-bylined by Miller and allies including Julie Kelly, Kavin Senapathy and Bruce Chassy – all of whom have claimed independence while writing in defense of pesticides and GMOs.
+Forbes also removed articles co-bylined by Miller and other chemical industry allies, including Julie Kelly, Kavin Senapathy and Bruce Chassy.

 Project Syndicate added this editor’s note to the top of articles written by Miller (and later deleted the columns entirely):

 Legitimate objections have been raised about the independence and integrity of the commentaries that Henry Miller has written for Project Syndicate and other outlets; in particular that Monsanto, rather than Miller, drafted some of them.
 Readers should be aware of this potential conflict of interest, which, had it been known at the time Miller’s commentaries were accepted, would have constituted grounds for rejecting them.